custom-components/zaptec/README.md

 The v0.8 is a major release with a lot of changes.
 The integration has been completely redesigned and may impact your existing automations.

-The main goal of this release been to adopt to the [Zaptec API Fair Use policy](https://docs.zaptec.com/docs/api-fair-use-policy#/).
+The main goal of this release has been to adopt to the [Zaptec API Fair Use policy](https://docs.zaptec.com/docs/api-fair-use-policy#/).
-The mechanism for synchronizing HA entities with the Zaptec portal has been make more robust.
-This reduce the number of requests to Zaptec and fixes the issues of getting "429 Too many request" -- especially on larger installations.
+The mechanism for synchronizing HA entities with the Zaptec portal has been made more robust.
+This reduces the number of requests to Zaptec and fixes the issues of getting "429 Too many request" -- especially on larger installations.

 ## ✨ Feature highlight